Oxy8/MinhaBiblioteca_downloader/README.md

 Page 0 is the first page of the book.

-Note: the script will create a directory named after the ISBN number of the book in the same directory where the script is run.
+Note: the script will create a directory named after the ISBN of the book in the same directory where the script is run.
 If the directory already exists, the script will continue downloading images to that directory.

-After downloading all images they will be converted into a pdf named after the ISBN code (requires ImageMagick to be installed).
+Once all images have been downloaded, they will be converted into a pdf named after the ISBN (requires ImageMagick to be installed).